omarmohamed456/Machine-LearningBased-Password-Strength-Evaluation-/to git.md

-git commit -m "commit note" #hows up to everyone on GitHub by the way
+git commit -m "commit note" #shows up to everyone on GitHub so be carful and make it clear